Engineer · Builder · Adventurer · In that order, depending on the week

 Currently Executive Director, Embedded Platform Engineering.
 Joined as a senior engineer writing home-automation software on iOS, OS X, and embedded Linux; grew through technical manager, director, and energy/microgrid director roles.
 Today my teams own firmware, DevOps, embedded software, and the energy platform.
 The work has shipped some of the most ambitious products on the smart-home market — and earned the patents below.

-Home Automation Embedded Linux Firmware Microgrid Controller iOS / OS X Team of 30+ Multi-Office
+Home Automation Embedded Linux Firmware Microgrid Controller iOS / OS X Multi-Team Org Multi-Office

 1995 — 2011 · 16 years